amusecode/TRES/README_developer.md

 If you use this option, the stellar masses should reflect the masses on the zero-age main-sequence, while the orbital parameters should reflect values at the specified time.
 For the moment this only works for pre-mass transfer systems.

-To change the prescription of the Roche lobe, you can set self.secular_code.parameters.roche_radius_specification in setup_secular_code.
+To change the prescription of the Roche lobe, you can set self.secular_code.parameters.roche_radius_specification in setup_secular_code to 0, 1, or 2:
 ```
 0  Roche radius based on Eggleton's formula using the pericenter distance (i.e. including eccentricity factor)  [default]
 1  Roche radius based on Sepinsky.
 Function of not only eccentricity but also stellar spins
 2  Roche radius based on Eggleton's classical formula.
 Watch out this is only valid for circularized & synchronised systems
 ```

 ### Run TRES on cluster